About the Awards

 [Note: Local Champions please go to the Local Champions Area.]

 Launched in 1985, our Awards are the most prestigious of their kind.
-We receive around 350 nominations each year, from which we grant around 10 Awards and 20 Commendations, and they are presented by HRH The Princess Royal, at our Annual Award Ceremony, normally held in either Buckingham Palace or St James’s Palace.
+We receive around 350 nominations each year, from which we grant around 10 Awards and 20 Commendations.

-And though we can only give Awards and Commendations to a small proportion of those nominated, just being nominated is an achievement in itself and shows that someone’s efforts have not gone unnoticed.
+Here’s what the Awards mean to our winners (3 mins) – and though we can only give Awards and Commendations to a small proportion of those nominated, just being nominated is an achievement in itself, and shows that someone’s efforts have not gone unnoticed.

 Making a Nomination